python-attrs/cattrs/README.md

 - Free software: MIT license
 - Documentation: https://catt.rs
-- Python versions supported: 3.7 and up.
-(Older Python versions, like 2.7, 3.5 and 3.6 are supported by older versions; see the changelog.)
+- Python versions supported: 3.8 and up.
+(Older Python versions are supported by older versions; see the changelog.)

 ## Features